 ) extends TypedExpr[Type.Num] // Γ |- Add lhs rhs : Type.Num

-It’s important to realise that our new typed AST embodies the typing rules.
-They express exactly the same thing, and it’s now impossible to create an Add
+It’s important to realise how our typed AST embodies typing rules.
+It expresses exactly the same thing, and it’s now impossible to create an Add

 Gt